 In Taiwan, as most of the English classrooms are still teacher-centered and lecture-based, language is often broken down into pieces and taught in discrete manners.
 Much effort is still placed on explaining the structure of language and the memorization of word usages and phrases.
-As for the language skills, they are usually not treated as a whole but often are taught separately and placed with different degree of emphases.
-More emphases have still been placed on reading and writing since these are the main skills to be tested on major exams.
-With the lately added English listening comprehension test, students have started to improve their listening skills, whereas speaking ability is still largely ignored since it is not tested in the entrance exams.
+As for the language skills, they are not treated as a whole but often are taught separately and placed with different degree of emphases.
+Students (and teachers) are paying more attention to reading and writing since they are the main skills to be tested.
+With the newly added English listening comprehension test, students are beginning to improve their listening skills, whereas speaking ability is still ignored since it is not tested in the entrance exams.
 As each language skill is taught separately, is test-driven and is learned in a decontextualized manner, the effectiveness of students' English learning is undermined and students are frustrated with their limited competence in actually communicating with the language after years of English learning.

-In realizing the whole language approach via drama activities, this paper aims to explore students' perceived effectiveness on their gains in communicative competence in the target language through a drama-based group project in an EFL classroom.
+In realizing the whole language approach via drama activities, this paper aims to explore the effectiveness of English learning through a drama-based group project in an EFL classroom.
 Project-based learning has been advocated for its effectiveness in promoting content knowledge and enhancing language proficiency.
 According to Stroller (2007), its many advantages also arise from increased motivation, improved learner autonomy, to enhanced learners' confidence.
 In continuing the success of implementing project-based learning in an ESP setting (Tseng, 2008), this study further taps into the area of using a drama-based project to enhance students' overall English learning.
-Specifically, this study will first report on the methods and procedures in implementing integrated tasks and a drama-based project for their overall language learning, particularly in the area of enhancing their communicative abilities.
+Specifically, this study will first report on the methods and procedures in implementing a drama-based project in an EFL class.
+It will then explore how students perceive the effectiveness of this project for their overall language learning, particularly in the area of enhancing their communicative abilities.